LOADING ...

 The hometown boy was finally in his hometown

-I became a regular guest and when the cocktail hour
+I became a regular performer and when the cocktail hour

-piano player moved on, the manager at the
+piano player moved on, the at the hotel

 offered me spot

-When Bob's month was up, I got an to headline
+When month was up, I got an offer to headline

-The to all this was the grim shadow
+The backdrop to all this was the grim

 to the War, If you're interested you can

-read about days in a story entitled Vietnam, Mississippi
+read those days in a story entitled Vietnam, Mississippi

-As it turned out I graduated from college with solo'ing
+As it turned out I from college along with solo'ing

 an airplane for the time